gregwchase/eyenet/README.md

 ## Neural Network Architecture

-The model is built using Keras, while utilizing TensorFlow as the backend.
+The model is built using Keras, utilizing TensorFlow as the backend.
-TensorFlow was chosen as the backend for a few reasons: better performance over Theano, and the ability to visualize the neural network using TensorBoard.
+TensorFlow was chosen as the backend due to better performance over Theano, and the ability to visualize the neural network using TensorBoard.